Gender equality, responsible business conduct and human rights due diligence

 By the end of the training, participants will be able to:

-• Understand the normative frameworks and international guidance to support gender equality and WEE.
+• Navigate key international instruments and guidance supporting gender equality and WEE.

 Questions?
 We have the answers